bootstrap-vue/bootstrap-vue/src/components/form-checkbox/README.md

 ## Switch style checkboxes
-Bootstrap V4.2 (unreleased) adds in support for _Switch Style_ checkboxes.
-Bootstrap-Vue has added this pre-release feature by conditionally including the required custom SCSS styles.

 Switch styling is supported on `<b-form-checkbox>` and `<b-form-checkbox-group>` components.

 **Note:** If the checkbox is in [button mode](#button-style-checkboxes), switch mode will have no effect.